mdrony5134/Product-Card-Generator/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 # Product-Card-Generator

 The project is a React component called `CardGenerator` that allows users to create product cards with various fields like image, heading, title, price, and category.
-The component uses the `react-hook-form` library for form management and validation with schema defined using Yup.
+The component uses the `react-hook-form` library for form management and validation with schema defined using `Yup`.

 Key features of the `CardGenerator` component include: